valu-digital/wp-graphql-offset-pagination/README.md

 # wp-graphql-offset-pagination

-Add traditional offset pagination support to WPGraphQL.
-This useful only when you need to implement weird custom ordering / filtering which is difficult to do with the build-in cursor based pagination.
+Adds traditional offset pagination support to WPGraphQL.
+This useful only when you need to implement

+-   complex filtering / ordering with custom SQL
+-   numbered links to the "pages"

+You should not use this plugin if you can avoid it.
+The cursors in the wp-graphql core are faster and more efficient.
+This plugin performs comparatively to a traditional WordPress.

 This plugin implements offset pagination for post object (build-in and custom ones), content nodes and user connections.
 PRs welcome for term connections.